 AIDA Freedive Instructor Trainer

-His freediving journey started as a spearfisherman in the cool waters of Cape Town, MJ trained as a Freediving Instructor in Indonesia under Oli Christen the Author of the AIDA & Molchanovs freediving manuals.
-In the 6 years of experience teaching freediving full -time from beginner to Instructor level MJ certified hundreds of students and gained extensive knowledge in the art of teaching freediving where his real passion lies.
+My freediving journey started as a spearfisherman in the cool waters of Cape Town.
+After becoming completely obsessed I trained as a Freediving Instructor in Indonesia under Oli Christen the Author of the AIDA & Molchanovs freediving manuals.
+In the 6 years of teaching freediving full time from beginner to Instructor level I gained extensive knowledge in the art of teaching freediving.
+This is where my real passion lies.
+I am a competitive freediver and have refined my, deep diving skills such as equalization, relaxation and dive technique.
+Also trained as a yoga teacher I approache freediving as a mind-body practice, applying many yoga based breathing techniques in my teaching to assist both mental & physical comfort.